Workflow actions: Reading and modifying data

 • Dynamic values: Formulas and calculations based on workflow data

-This data flow allows you to build sophisticated automations where each action builds on the results of previous steps.
+This data flow allows you to build automations where each action builds upon the results of previous steps.

 Concept Description Example